 Who we are

 We are people interested in having much better and much less expensive high-speed Internet for Northampton, Massachusetts.
 Comcast/Xfinity has an effective monopoly on Internet service in Northampton.
 Having thoroughly researched the issue and finding no other companies willing to provide competition, the only way to break this monopoly is to create a community-managed network to serve Northampton residents, businesses and workers.
-We are advocates trying to convince the mayor to advance building a community network to the City Council and for the City Council to adapt it.
+We are advocates trying to convince the City Council to create this community network

 What’s a community network?

 A community network provides internet and related services to citizens as a utility.
+A more technical term is municipal network, but the term community network is more intuitive.
 It is usually overseen by a publicly accountable institution, such as a local government.
 The general idea is to provide these services at minimal cost with features that meet the needs of its subscribers.
 You can learn much more on muninetworks.org.